Techtonica/curriculum/learning-to-learn/learning-to-learn.md

 ### Projected Time
 About 90 minutes
-- 45 minutes of videos in materials section
+- 45 minutes for Materials & Lesson
 - 10 minutes for the Learning Style Quiz
 - 10 minutes for the Growth Mindset Quiz
 - 10 minutes for group activity